dart-lang/site-www/src/guides/language/coming-from/js-to-dart.md

 ### Classes as interfaces

-Like JavaScript, Dart doesn’t have a separate definition for interfaces.
+Like JavaScript, Dart doesn't have a separate definition for interfaces.
 However, unlike JavaScript, all class definitions double as an interface; you can implement a class as